 Verizon Galaxy S7 and Galaxy S7 Edge users aren’t immune to the problems plaguing Samsung’s flagships from 2016.
-We’re already seeing complaints about broken Wi-Fi, issues with notifications, weird battery drain, and lag.
+We’re also seeing complaints about broken Wi-Fi, issues with notifications, weird battery drain, and lag.

-We expect the list of Nougat issues to grow as the Galaxy S7 and Galaxy S7 Edge Android Nougat updates hit more devices.
+We expect the list of Android 7.0 Nougat issues to grow as new Galaxy S7 and Galaxy S7 Edge Android Nougat updates hit devices around the world.

 Galaxy S6 Nougat Problems

 We’re seeing a number of complaints about Samsung’s Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Edge+ Android Nougat updates.

 I'd like to know if the latest updates for Galaxy S6 could have broken tethering.
 It's not working over wifi or USB. @SamsungUK